corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/setup/read-only-nodes.md

    - acknowledgeDatabaseBackup
    - markAllKeysUsed

 - The [clearNetworkMapCache]({{< relref "../../network/network-map.md#cleaning-the-network-map-cache" >}}) operation clears only the in-memory network map cache, leaving the database intact.
-In read-only mode, the network map cache's entries expire in 5 minutes to let the node pick up fresh information replicated into  ts database from live nodes, if there is any.
+In read-only mode, the network map cache's entries expire in 5 minutes to let the node pick up fresh information replicated into its database from live nodes, if there is any.
 - The [RPC audit functionality]({{< relref "rpc-audit-data-recording.md" >}}) writes its audit entries into the node's logs, instead of the database.
 The related log entries come from `ReadOnlyAuditServiceImpl` class.
 Also, related RPC operations are disabled.
 - The node vault's produced states cache is disabled to prevent any stale data from being stored in memory.
 - The node's internal checkpoint storage has been replaced by an in-memory one, which does not persist.
 That also means that flows cannot be restored, continued across restarts.